kiante-fernandez/food-association-networks/README.md

  <details>
     <summary>2AFC</summary>
-    Participants completed a binary choice task using the generated arrays of snack foods from the constructed food association network.
-In each trial, participants were presented with two arrays of food items, one array on each side of the screen, and were instructed to choose their preferred array of food items that they would most prefer to eat right now.
-Participants used the F key to choose the array of food items on the left side of the screen and the J key to choose the array of food items on the right side of the screen.
+   Participants completed a binary choice task using the generated sets of foods from the constructed food association network.
+In each trial, participants were presented with two sets, one on each side of the screen and were instructed to choose their preferred set that they would most prefer to eat.
+Participants used the F key to choose the set on the left side of the screen and the J key to choose the set on the right side of the screen.
 Participants were instructed to make selections at their own pace.
-Each trial was designed so that the two arrays of food items differ in centrality.
-In addition, no pair of food item arrays were shown more than once.
-Each trial consisted of two arrays from the set of 100 presented in random order.
-Participants completed a total of 99 trials.
+Each trial was designed so that sets differed in centrality.
+In addition, no pair of sets was shown more than once.
+Each trial consisted of two sets from the set of 100 presented in random order.
+Participants completed a total of 99 and 100 trials in Experiments 1 and 2 & 3 respectively.
 </details>

  <details>
     <summary>Similarity judgments</summary>
-    In experiment two, after preforming the rating and choice task, for each of the 100 previously shown groups of items, subjects were asked to assess the preference similarity for each group of foods.
-For each group of items, subjects were asked to rate: if someone likes one of the foods, how likely is it that they also similarly like the other foods?
-Subjects were told to make the rating on a scale from “Not at all likely” to “Very likely”.
-Subjects used a mouse to rate each item on a scale.
+    In Experiment 2 and 3, after preforming the rating and choice task, for each of the 100 previously shown sets, participants were asked to assess the preference similarity for each set.
+For each set, participants were asked to rate: if someone likes one of the foods, how likely is it that they also similarly like the other foods?
+Participants were told to make the rating on a scale from “Not at all likely” to “Very likely”.
+Participants used a mouse to rate each item on a scale.
 The scale appeared to be continuous, and the data was captured with integers ranging from 1 to 100.
 </details>

 <h2>Association Network Construction</h2>